New Kitchenware Brand By The Table Launches Modular Cookware Set That's As Beautiful As It Is Functional

 Made from recycled aluminum with a non-toxic ceramic titanium coating, By the Table's cookware is designed for durability and performance.
 Oven-safe up to 670°F and dishwasher-safe, it meets the demands of modern kitchens while remaining free from harmful chemicals (PTFE, PFOA, and PFAS) found in cheaper alternatives.
 Inspired by California, the set comes in gorgeous gradient colors like Catalina Blue, Sequoia Forest, and Los Olivos Lavender, adding a pop of color to any kitchen and making cooking a joy-filled experience.

-This cookware set is available for pre-order for $240.00.
+The Ombré Modular Cookware set retails for $240 but shoppers can receive an exclusive 20% discount while supplies last.
 For more information, visit the brand's website at .

 Holly Haworth